An iron core has the effect of multiplying greatly the magnetic field of a solenoidcompared to the air core solenoid on the left.

 Induction motors use shorted wire loops on a rotating armature and obtain theirtorque from currents induced in these loops by the changing magnetic fieldproduced in the stator (stationary) coils.

+At the moment illustrated, the current in the stator coil is in the direction shown and increasing.
+The induced voltage in the coil shown drives current and results in a clockwise torque.
 Note that this simplified motor will turn once it is started in motion, but has no starting torque.
-Various techniques are used to produce some asymmetry in the fields to give the motor a starting torque.
+Various techniques are used to produce some asymmetry in the fields to give the motor a starting torque. |

 DC Motor Operation